brodeau/gonzag/README.md

 ## How

 ![**plot**](https://github.com/brodeau/gonzag/blob/main/doc/figs/mesh_jt10500.png) <br>
-*Figure 1: Example of a plot produced in debug-mode: `gonzag` let you know where each nearest- and surrounding- points, as well as bilinear weights associated to each of the 4 surrounding points, were taken to perform the bilinear interpolation.*
+*Figure 1: Example of a plot produced in debug-mode: `gonzag` lets you know where each nearest- and surrounding- points, as well as the bilinear weights associated to each of the 4 surrounding points, were taken to perform the bilinear interpolation.*

 <br>